If you want to apply to State University of New York College of Agriculture and Technology at Cobleskill, the fee for the application is $50.

 Does State University of New York College of Agriculture and Technology at Cobleskill accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ State University of New York College of Agriculture and Technology at Cobleskill accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ State University of New York College of Agriculture and Technology at Cobleskill accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to State University of New York College of Agriculture and Technology at Cobleskill?